 Credit Cards for International Travelers

 Whether you enjoy making quick trips across the border, or like to take your vacations overseas, international travelers will want a full-featured card designed for their needs.
 The ideal card will have no foreign transaction fees, as well as an EMV smart chip to ensure compatibility with the latest generation of card readers being deployed around the world.
 In addition, frequent international travelers will want a card that provides airline benefits such as priority service and access to the business lounges.
-For example, the American Express Platinum card offers perks to travelers such as business lounge access, elite status with airlines and hotels, and statement credits toward airline fees.

 Credit Cards for Those Who Carry a Balance